Residency Policy and Fees

 (1) A student who appeals a determination of residency by a residency review committee shall be granted a formal hearing by an institution if the request is made by a student in writing within fourteen (14) calendar days after notification of a determination by a residency review committee.

 (2) If a request for a formal hearing is received, an institution shall appoint a hearing officer to conduct a formal hearing.
-The hearing officer:
+The hearing officer shall:

-(a) Shall be a person not involved in determinations of residency at an institution except for formal hearings; and
+(a) Be a person not involved in determinations of residency at an institution except for formal hearings; and

-(b) Shall not be an employee in the same organizational unit as the residency appeals officer.
+(b) Not be an employee in the same organizational unit as the residency appeals officer.

 (3) An institution shall have written procedures for the conduct of a formal hearing that have been adopted by the board of trustees or regents, as appropriate, and that provide for: